raspberrypilearning/build-your-own-weather-station/en/step_11.md

 ![](images/ada_2.png)

 Next, add connections for the  DS18B20 probe.
-You can be sneaky and make use of the unused screw terminals on one of the RJ11 breakout boards: the rainfall gauge only uses the two centre pins of the connector so the 2 outer on either side are free.
+On the breadboard you used screw terminals.
+You could use them again on the Proto-board but you may have noticed that one of the RJ11 breakout boards has some unused pins.
+You can be sneaky and make use of the unused screw terminals to save space: the rainfall gauge only uses the two centre pins of the connector so the 2 outer on either side are free.

 - Power off the Pi and remove the HAT.